TrEv0rRrRr/Social-links-profile/README.md

 ### Continued development

 I thought that I'd use grid for the modeling, but I didn't see it necessary.
-So I used flex.
+So I used flex instead.

 ## Author